scalesim-project/scale-sim-v3/README_ramulator.md

 cd ramulator
 make -j <num_jobs>

-### Step 2: Run the SCALE-Sim simulator with cycle-accurate memory requests
+### Run the SCALE-Sim simulator with cycle-accurate memory requests

 After this step, you will have a ramulator executable in the ./ramulator folder which will be used to simulate the memory.
 The ramulator integration is a multi-step process, where we need to first generate the demand trace by running the SCALE-Sim without any memory stalls.